On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: A framework for the fixed negation fragment of first-order theories

 The proof of this lemma boils down to the definition of suitable UXP reductions implementing the binary operations~$\land$, $\lor$ and $-$.
-We defer this proof to~\Cref{section:diffnf}, where we study algorithmic aspects of the difference normal form.
+We postpone this proof to~\Cref{section:diffnf}, where we study in depth algorithmic aspects of the difference normal form.